 RAs train in all steps of the research process.
 New RAs learn the basics of human subjects protection, run participants through lab studies, and enter and manage data.
 As RAs continue to develop their knowledge and skills, they begin training to conduct structured clinical interviews, conceptualize and design independent projects, write and submit IRB applications, lead smaller teams on small projects, and analyze data and prepare conference presentations.
 Advanced, highly motivated students also have the opportunity to participate in manuscript and grant writing.
 All RAs are expected to help other lab members with projects and training.

 The CAP Lab employs a variety of methods to answer our research questions.
 Some of these methods (e.g., fMRI, neurohormone assay) require intensive attention to detail, a very high level of motivation, and a willingness to take the time to learn new skills.
-A subset of CAP Lab personnel are selected to work on projects that incorporate the higher-tech methods.
+A subset of CAP Lab personnel are selected to work on projects that incorporate these methods.

 Please note that we do NOT provide clinical training.
 In our lab we take a quite rigorous multi-method approach to answering research questions about both normative and clinically-relevant states and disorders.
 Although some of our questions are clinical in nature (e.g., mechanisms underlying symptom episodes in PTSD), and we conduct the research versions of clinical interviews, we are mainly interested in uncovering the neurobiological and behavioral mechanisms underlying a range of affective responses.
 We are NOT a clinic, and we do not provide treatment nor training in the conduct of treatment.
 Hunter students who are interested in volunteer experiences with clinical populations should contact the Hunter Office of Career Services, who maintain a list of such opportunities.